fazlan/energyaustralia-ce/README.md

+### Application design

+The application design can be found in `digital-eacodingtest-design` diirectory.

 ### Running the application

 From `digital-eacodingtest-api` directory, run `./gradlew clean bootRun` to start the api (if not already) at http://localhost:18080/api/v1.